 - You want a grill that starts up easily

-- You prefer a cast iron cooking surface to rolled steel
+- You prefer a pre-seasoned cooking surface

 - You frequently use your grill at night

 - You plan to set up the grill on uneven terrain